 Colleagues and scholars from coast to coast, across Bass Strait and all the ships at sea.

-Two quotes regarding freedom of the press that should be displayed prominently, in large type, in every newsroom and every office of every politician.
+Two quotes regarding freedom of the press that should be displayed prominently, in very large type, in every newsroom and every office of every politician - federal, state and local.

 The second is from Thomas Jefferson in 1786: